 In a bright day a red child with a soft white aura walks a winding path through green flowering fields, carrying a warm glowing loaf of light whose glow falls on the path one step ahead.

-Every day He feeds you,
+Every day He feeds you.

-and lights the next step
+And He lights the next step

 of the way.